American Competitiveness Initiative

-The American Competitiveness Initiative (ACI) is a federal assistance program intended to help America maintain its competitiveness through investment in research and development (R&D) and education.
-The ACI’s focus is on programs that are likely to strengthen U.S. competitiveness by targeting funding to agencies that support research in the physical sciences.
-NASA, however, is not included in the ACI.
+The American Competitiveness Initiative (ACI) was a federal assistance program intended to help America maintain its competitiveness through investment in research and development (R&D) and education.
+The ACI’s focus was on programs that are likely to strengthen U.S. competitiveness by targeting funding to agencies that support research in the physical sciences.
+NASA, however, was not included in the ACI.

-In partnership with the private sector, state and local governments, and colleges and universities, the ACI hopes to promote new levels of educational achievement and economic productivity.
+In partnership with the private sector, state and local governments, and colleges and universities, the ACI hoped to promote new levels of educational achievement and economic productivity.

 Background

 In October 2005, the National Academies of Science released a report that revealed how U.S. technological leadership and export are currently under threat.
 As an example, the report cited that out of the 120 chemical plants built around the world worth $1 billion or more, one is constructed in the United States but 50 are in China.
 The organization stressed that "the scientific and technical building blocks of our economic leadership are eroding at a time when many other nations are gathering strength."
 Three months after the publication of the report, ACI was announced in President George W. Bush’s State of the Union Address given on January 31, 2006.
 In his statement, the President said: "Our greatest advantage in the world has always been our educated, hard-working, ambitious people - and we are going to keep that edge."

 The Initiative committed $5.9 billion ($1.3 billion in new Federal funding, and an additional $4.6 billion in R&D tax incentives) in FY 2007 to increase investments in R&D, strengthen education, and encourage entrepreneurship.
-Over ten years, the Initiative plans to commit $50 billion to increase funding for research and $86 billion for R&D tax incentives.
-Key programs under the ACI include:
+Over ten years, the Initiative planned to commit $50 billion to increase funding for research and $86 billion for R&D tax incentives.
+Key programs under the ACI included: